onino-js/NEAT/documentation/neat-implementation.md

 returns: yes or not
 ```

+The innovation number will be used to perform crossovers between individuals of the same species.

 ## Tracking topological changes

 Tracking topological changes will provide us a simple way to perform speciations and thus:

 - Make relevant crossovers with individuals of the same species.
-- Protect structural innovations that perform worse than top one.
+- Protect structural innovations.

 > Whenever a new gene appears (through structural mutation), a global innovation number is incremented
 > and assigned to that gene.
 The innovation numbers thus represent a chronology of the
 > appearance of every gene in the system.

-The innovation appears in the Gene objects (ConnexionGene and NodeGene), it is a positive integer.
+The innovation is a positive integer and appears in the Gene objects (ConnexionGene and NodeGene).
+The implementation is straitforward but we should
+check first if the innovation already exists before incrementing the global innovation number.

 > A possible problem is that the same structural innovation will receive different in-
 > novation numbers in the same generation if it occurs by chance more than once.
 How-